Contact us

 TM interventions are normally classified into five macro categories:

-• manage the transition while waiting for a permanent manager to come in;
+- manage the transition while waiting for a permanent manager to take over;

 Continue reading the attached article....